 Yet, if someone came in, tossed what they thought I don’t need, it could leave me feeling frustrated.
 Not everyone knows the value of a dot sticker stuffed in a junk drawer. (well, I know you do)

 Again, if kids build it, they will use it. – most of the time.
-Some days need to be chalked up for organized chaos is okay as well.
+Some days need to be used for organizing the chaos together.

-Start with identifying color for each Lego drawer.
+Start with identifying the color for each Lego drawer.

 Some color drawers may mix.

 Here, we mixed yellow and brown into one bin.
 The reds and pinks are also mixed into one bin.
 Decide with your child, which Legos work best for each storage drawer.

-I have better luck when I sweep all of the Legos from the floor into a large plastic bin prior to color sorting.
+I have better luck when I sweep all of the Legos from the floor into a large plastic bin before color sorting.
 This makes it a more manageable task for my preschoolers when everything is in one place rather than scattered in every room.